-Generally, the content of most retracted papers is deemed unreliable, whether due to intentional misconduct or unintentional errors \cite{InfectionandImmunity:RetractionIndex}.
-Consequently, the prevalence of retractions heightens the risk that subsequent articles may reference unreliable findings \cite{RIPR:Spread}.
-Citing unreliable papers can negatively affect subsequent research, potentially triggering a cascade of additional unreliable papers \cite{Conference:cascading,InfectionandImmunity:RetractionIndex}.
-For example, many systematic reviews and meta-analyses have cited numerous retracted papers, compromising the integrity of evidence-based medicine \cite{BMJ:evidence,JAMA:SR,JAMAMedicine:SR}.
-This not only undermines the knowledge foundation necessary for subsequent innovations \cite{JAMA:citation,SCIENTOMETRICS:postcite} but also poses a serious threat to public health \cite{BMJ:MMR,JME:medicalrisk}.
-Therefore, it is crucial to gain a comprehensive understanding of the trends in retractions and the underlying causes of unreliable papers.
+Most retracted articles are deemed unreliable, whether due to intentional misconduct or unintentional errors \citep{InfectionandImmunity:RetractionIndex}.
+Their prevalence increases the risk that subsequent articles will cite flawed findings \citep{RIPR:Spread}, potentially triggering a cascade of retractions among unreliable articles \citep{Conference:cascading,InfectionandImmunity:RetractionIndex,JOI:perception}.
+For example, numerous systematic reviews and meta-analyses have cited retracted publications, undermining the integrity of evidence-based medicine \citep{BMJ:evidence,JAMA:SR,JAMAMedicine:SR}.
+This not only erodes the knowledge foundation essential for innovation \citep{JAMA:citation,SCIENTOMETRICS:postcite} but also poses a serious threat to public health \citep{BMJ:MMR,JME:medicalrisk}.
+A comprehensive understanding of retraction trends is therefore crucial.